 Example Two: A student earns a 3.4 in a Running Start course taken through Seattle Central College.
-A 3.4 aligns with a B+ on (<a href="https://seattlecentral.edu/enrollment-and-funding/enrollment-and-fun
+A 3.4 aligns with a B+ on the college's grading scale (https://seattlecentral.edu/enrollment-and-dunding/enrollment-and-admissions/registration/records-and-transcripts/transcript-legend).
+Transcribe the B+ onto the student's high school transcript.